-Have you ever been concerned about a young child who appears to have knock-knees or bowlegs?
+Have you ever been concerned about a young child who appears to have knock knees or bowlegs?
 It turns out that a lot of little kids’ legs aren’t perfectly straight, and most of the time it’s a normal part of their growth and development.
 Dr. John Blanco, a pediatric orthopedic surgeon at Hospital for Special Surgery, says the alignment of most kids’ legs straightens out by the time they’re seven years old.

 “In young children, it’s generally nothing to worry about,” he explains.
 “Babies are born with a bowlegged appearance, but by the time they’re 18 months old, their legs become straight.
 Then as they grow, from age 18 months to three or four years old, most kids’ legs have a knock-kneed appearance, and that’s normal as well.”

-Fortunately, very good minimally invasive treatments for mild to moderate knock-knee or bowleg deformities can correct the problem, Dr. Blanco says.
-“The trick is to bring the child in early, when there’s still time to do a minimally invasive technique.
+Fortunately, very good minimally invasive treatments for mild to moderate knock knee or bowleg deformities can correct the problem, Dr. Blanco says.
+“The trick is to bring the child in early when there’s still time to do a minimally invasive technique.
 If a child with severe bowlegs is older than five or six, for example, it often isn’t possible to treat with bracing or a minimally invasive technique and a bigger surgery will be needed.”

-Treatment is not only important to improve the appearance of a child’s legs; it also enables the youngster to avoid problems later on.
+Treatment is not only important to improve the appearance of a child’s legs, it also enables the youngster to avoid problems later on.
 “Poor leg alignment puts significant stress on a joint, causing the cartilage to wear out,” Dr. Blanco explains.
-“So by the time someone is in their 30s or 40s, they may have pretty bad knee arthritis.
+“By the time someone is in their 30s or 40s, they may have pretty bad knee arthritis.
 Imagine if the front end of your car were out of alignment and your tires wear unevenly.
 The same thing happens to your knee joints.”

 The difference can be a couple of inches, or even more, causing a noticeable limp if the child doesn’t wear a shoe lift.
 The good news is that pediatric orthopedic surgeons have a variety of treatments to lengthen the shorter leg, or shorten the longer leg.

 The goal of any treatment is to attain equal leg length when the child is finished growing.
-“I always tell parents it’s not the difference at age three that’s most important.
+“I always tell parents, it’s not the difference at age three that’s most important.
 I care about what the difference will be when the child becomes a teenager and finishes growing,” Dr. Blanco explains.
 A pediatric orthopedic surgeon has the specialized training and expertise to predict what the leg length discrepancy will be when the child’s growth is complete.
 That information is vital to develop an appropriate treatment plan.

 Pediatric orthopedic surgeons are the best doctors to treat a childhood fracture.
 “Just like you wouldn’t bring a child with an ear infection to an adult internal medicine doctor, you shouldn’t bring a child with a fracture to the orthopedic surgeon who performed his grandmother’s hip replacement.
-Our treatment of kids’ fractures is much different from the way adult fractures are treated.”
+Our treatment of childrens’ fractures is much different from the way adult fractures are treated.”

 Dr. Blanco says prompt treatment of a child’s fracture is essential because there’s only a narrow window of time to make sure the bone is in the best position to heal correctly.
 “The biggest problem we see is a child who was brought to an adult orthopedic surgeon who may or may not understand the nuances of how a child’s fracture needs to be treated.
-That delay in treatment can potentially lead to poor results.”
+That delay in treatment potentially can lead to poor results.”